PratikK-45/can-sensor-telemetry-network/README.md

 # CAN Sensor Telemetry Network

 STM32-based sensor telemetry ECUs publishing periodic data over a shared CAN bus, with a Raspberry Pi 5 acting as a CAN-to-Ethernet gateway.
-Built against the "Sensor Telemetry Node ECU" project SOP in `docs/Project_SOP.pdf`.

 ## Hardware